russmckendrick/blog/content/tunes/2023-05-22-listened-to-this-week.md

 {{< /gallery >}}

-{{< notice info >}}
+{{< notice note >}}
-This is what GPT had to say about this weeks music selection it is auto generated and left here for posterity.
+This is what GPT had to say about this weeks music selection it is auto generated and might not be 100% correct.
 {{< /notice >}}

 Hey there, music lovers!
-Welcome back to my casual blog where I share all the tunes that have been keeping me grooving throughout the week.
-This time, I have quite a diverse playlist to share with you, so let's jump right in!
+It's time for another installment of my weekly music roundup.
+This week, I dove deep into some groovy tunes that brought sunshine and good vibes to my days.
+From reggae to funk and everything in between, I had an eclectic mix that kept me dancing and singing along.
+So, let's jump right in and explore the sonic journey I embarked on this week!

-To kick things off, I must admit that I stumbled upon a reggae collective that has completely stolen my heart.
-Easy Star All-Stars, founded in 1997 by Michael Goldwasser, Eric Smith, Lem Oppenheimer, and Remy Gerstein, have created something truly special.
-Hailing from the vibrant music scene of New York City, this group is known for their unique reinterpretations of classic albums in a reggae style.
+🎵 **Easy Star All-Stars**: This week, the most played artist on my playlist was none other than the reggae collective, Easy Star All-Stars.
+Founded in 1997 by Michael Goldwasser, Eric Smith, Lem Oppenheimer, and Remy Gerstein, these talented musicians are the heart and soul behind New York City-based Easy Star Records.
+What sets them apart is their unique ability to reinterpret classic albums in a reggae style.
+I was instantly captivated by the infectious rhythms and catchy melodies of their music.

-One of their most famous works is their debut album, "Dub Side of the Moon," which came out in 2003.
-This masterpiece takes Pink Floyd's iconic 1973 album, "Dark Side of the Moon," and gives it a reggae-infused makeover.
-Trust me when I say, it's an absolute delight that will transport you to a whole new sonic dimension.
+Their first album, *Dub Side of the Moon*, took me on a psychedelic reggae journey through Pink Floyd's iconic 1973 album, *Dark Side of the Moon*.
+It was an extraordinary experience to hear such familiar tunes captivatingly reimagined.
+The All-Stars truly did justice to the original masterpiece, infusing it with their distinct reggae flavor.

-As I continued exploring the Easy Star All-Stars' discography, I stumbled upon another gem they created.
-This time, they took on Radiohead's 1997 masterpiece, "OK Computer," and the result is mind-blowing.
-"Radiodread," released in 2006, brings a reggae twist to Radiohead's inventive and emotional tracks, breathing new life into this iconic album.
+Next up, I delved into their album *Radiodread* (2006), which presented their reggae-infused take on Radiohead's legendary 1997 album, *OK Computer*.
+The way they transformed the alternative rock sound into reggae magic was nothing short of impressive.
+Each track brought a fresh perspective and highlighted the versatility of both genres.
+It's safe to say that Easy Star All-Stars have mastered the art of interpreting classic albums like no other.

-While I found myself hitting the replay button on Easy Star All-Stars' captivating works, I couldn't resist expanding my musical horizons even further.
-This week led me down various delightful paths, and it was amazing to witness the magic that unfolded.
+🎧 **Suede**: While I was immersed in the reggae vibes, I also found myself revisiting the timeless tunes of Suede.
+This British rock band's music has always resonated deeply with me, and this week was no exception.
+Lead vocalist Brett Anderson's distinct voice and their nostalgic soundscapes took me on a trip down memory lane.
+With hits like "Beautiful Ones" and "Trash," Suede continues to remind me why they hold a special place in the Britpop era.

-One standout artist that caught my attention was Suede, an English alternative rock band that dominated the Britpop scene of the '90s.
-With their catchy melodies and Brett Anderson's distinct vocals, their music lures you in and leaves an everlasting impact.
-If you're seeking music that's elegant, slightly dark, and fiercely addictive, give Suede a listen.
+🎺 **Hepcat**: To mix up the genres a bit, I stumbled upon the vibrant ska and reggae beats of Hepcat.
+Hailing from Southern California, this band effortlessly blends the soulful sounds of Jamaican music with their own unique style.
+Tracks like "Dance Wid' Me" and "No Worries" transported me to a sunny island, making me sway my hips to their infectious grooves.

-Next, I stumbled upon Hepcat, a ska band hailing from Los Angeles.
-Their upbeat rhythms, infectious horns, and soulful vocals immediately transported me to a sunny beach party, where everyone is dancing without a care in the world.
-Hepcat's music exudes positive vibes, making it impossible not to smile and move your body.
+🎶 **Funkadelic**: Funkadelic, oh Funkadelic!
+What a trip it was to delve into their psychedelic funk madness.
+Led by the legendary George Clinton, this band pushed the boundaries of traditional funk and created their own sonic universe.
+Exploring albums like *Maggot Brain* and *One Nation Under a Groove* allowed me to experience their groovy and mind-expanding soundscapes.
+The fusion of rock, soul, and funk left me craving more.

-Then, I dove headfirst into the colorful world of Funkadelic.
-Led by the legendary George Clinton, this funk collective unleashed a whole new level of groove.
-Their blend of funk, psychedelia, and soul creates an infectious fusion that demands you let loose and dance like nobody's watching.
-It's impossible to resist their infectious energy!
+🎸 **Tears for Fears**: When I needed a dose of 80s nostalgia, Tears for Fears came to the rescue.
+Their synth-pop anthems like "Everybody Wants to Rule the World" and "Shout" filled my speakers and had me belting out the lyrics.
+The powerful vocals of Roland Orzabal and Curt Smith, coupled with their captivating melodies, never fail to transport me back to a bygone era.

-Shifting gears a bit, Tears for Fears welcomed me into their world of beautifully crafted '80s pop-rock.
-With hits like "Everybody Wants to Rule the World" and "Shout," their music evokes a sense of nostalgia and captures both uplifting and introspective moments.
-Whether you're dancing around your room or reflecting on life's complexities, Tears for Fears has got you covered.
+🔀 **The Specials**: Ska enthusiasts rejoice, for The Specials have arrived!
+This iconic British band brought the infectious energy of ska to my playlist this week.
+With their politically charged lyrics and undeniable charm, tracks like "A Message to You Rudy" and "Ghost Town" had me skanking around the room.
+The Specials' music stands the test of time and continues to inspire generations.

-Taking a trip back to the late '70s, I found myself immersed in the captivating ska sounds of The Specials.
-Their music blends ska, reggae, and punk to create a rebellious yet undeniably catchy musical experience.
-From their infectious anthem, "A Message to You, Rudy," to their socially conscious tracks, The Specials have proven themselves timeless.
+🎹 **Zwan**: As I delved deeper into my musical odyssey, Zwan made an unexpected appearance.
+This short-lived alternative rock band, formed by Billy Corgan, delivered a powerful and melodic sound with tracks like "Honestly" and "Lyric."
+Their brief stint may have left an indelible mark on the alternative rock scene, and their music reminded me of the untapped potential they had.

-Now, I can't forget to mention the exciting musical project Zwan, led by Billy Corgan of The Smashing Pumpkins fame.
-Exploring a different sonic landscape, Zwan delivers a dynamic mix of alternative rock with a touch of dreamy pop.
-If you're a fan of Corgan's unique songwriting and emotive vocals, Zwan is a project you shouldn't overlook.
+🎷 **The Slackers**: In search of some good ol' ska and rocksteady, I stumbled across The Slackers.
+This American band captivated me with their unique fusion of traditional Jamaican styles and punk influences.
+Tracks like "Have the Time" and "Wasted Days" had me dancing and skanking to the infectious beats.
+They are undoubtedly masters of the modern ska revival.

-As my musical journey continued, I stumbled upon The Slackers, a band that effortlessly blends ska with elements of soul, reggae, and rock.
-Their infectious rhythms will have you skanking along in no time, and their charismatic energy is contagious.
-If you're looking to uplift your spirits and forget about any worries, The Slackers are here for you.
+🌟 **Chris Murray**: My musical journey wouldn't be complete without a touch of acoustic ska and reggae.
+Chris Murray's soulful voice and heartfelt lyrics provided the perfect remedy.
+Songs like "Rocksteady" and "We Do the Ska" whisked me away to a beachside bonfire, where the carefree vibes filled the air.

-Chris Murray also found a place in my playlist this week.
-With his soulful voice and charming acoustic tunes, Murray's music carries a pure and genuine essence.
-His introspective lyrics and stripped-down sound invite you to escape the chaos of the world and find solace in the simplicity of his beautiful compositions.
+🎶 **Easy Star All-Stars & Macy Gray**: To wrap up this week's musical exploration, I stumbled upon a collaboration that combined the unique talent of Easy Star All-Stars with the soulful voice of Macy Gray.
+Their cover of "The Way You Make Me Feel" added a fresh twist to Michael Jackson's classic hit, infusing it with reggae flavor and Macy Gray's signature timbre.
+This unexpected gem left me craving more surprising collaborations.

-And finally, I stumbled upon an incredible collaboration that combined Easy Star All-Stars' reggae magic with the soulful powerhouse that is Macy Gray.
-Together, they delivered a rendition of "Easy Star's Lonely Hearts Dub Band," a tribute album to The Beatles' iconic "Sgt.
-Pepper's Lonely Hearts Club Band."
-The fusion of Gray's distinct voice and Easy Star All-Stars' reggae beats create a captivating experience that I didn't want to end.
+Phew!
+What a week of musical delights it has been.
+From reggae reinterpretations to ska and funk explosions, my eclectic playlist did not disappoint.
+These artists reminded me of the incredible power of music to transport us and ignite our souls.
+So, whether you're seeking a tropical escape, a trip back in time, or a seamless fusion of genres, there's always something new and exciting waiting to be discovered.

-Well, my fellow music enthusiasts, that wraps up the incredible journey I've embarked on this week.
-From the reggae-infused reimaginings of Easy Star All-Stars to the diverse array of artists spanning various genres, I've had the pleasure of diving into a rich musical landscape.
-Here's to another week filled with melodies that move you and rhythms that keep you grooving!
+*Please note that this part of the blog post was AI generated.*

-P.S.
-Just a little tidbit for you all: The part of this blog post detailing my music choices was AI-generated.
-Pretty cool, huh?
+And that wraps up this week's musical chronicles!
+I hope my eclectic mix of artists and genres has piqued your curiosity and inspired you to explore new sounds.
+Remember, music has a way of connecting us and brightening even the gloomiest of days.
+Until next time, keep those speakers blasting and your spirits high! 🎶✨

 ## Top Artists (Week 21)